Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Energy security will be better ensured by producing and supplying green energy at affordable prices.
 That is what we should strive for,” the Lithuanian President said.

-The Baltic trio, comprising Lithuania, Latvia and Estonia, have been the most ardent supporters of Kiev in the Russia-Ukraine conflict, and are also the most hawkish when it comes to sanctions against Moscow and the most determined in weaning themselves off Russian energy.
+The Baltic trio, comprising Lithuania, Latvia and Estonia, are the most ardent supporters of Kiev in the Russia-Ukraine conflict, and are also the most hawkish when it comes to sanctions against Moscow and the most determined in the process of weaning themselves off Russian energy.

 Although the Baltic region has stopped importing Russian fossil fuels since the Kremlin launched its military campaign in Ukraine, it still relies on neighboring Russia to maintain the stability of its electricity system.